Springfield (Ipswich - Qld)

 Springfield is characterized by a predominantly suburban housing profile, with ownership patterns similar to the broader region

-Springfield's dwelling structure, as assessed in the latest Census, consisted of 86.8% houses and 13.2% other dwellings (semi-detached, apartments, 'other' dwellings), contrasting with Brisbane metro's 73.5% houses and 26.5% other dwellings.
-Home ownership in Springfield stood at 15.0%, with the rest being mortgaged (51.4%) or rented (33.6%).
-The median monthly mortgage repayment was $1,733, below Brisbane metro's average of $1,863, and the median weekly rent was $385, compared to Brisbane metro's $380.
-Nationally, Springfield's mortgage repayments were lower than the Australian average of $1,863, while rents exceeded the national figure of $375.
+The dwelling structure in Springfield, as assessed at the latest Census held on 27 August 2016, consisted of 86.8% houses and 13.2% other dwellings such as semi-detached homes, apartments, and 'other' dwellings.
+This contrasted with Brisbane metropolitan area's structure, which was 73.5% houses and 26.5% other dwellings.
+Home ownership in Springfield stood at 15.0%, with the remaining dwellings either mortgaged (51.4%) or rented (33.6%).
+The median monthly mortgage repayment in Springfield was $1,733, lower than Brisbane metro's average of $1,863.
+Meanwhile, the median weekly rent figure in Springfield was recorded at $385, slightly higher than Brisbane metro's $380.
+Nationally, Springfield's mortgage repayments were below the Australian average of $1,863, while rents were above the national figure of $375.

 Frequently Asked Questions - Housing